-- 4. Front Height.
-This is determined by two adjustable bumpers.
-However, the front of the hood may not contact these bumpers unless the hood latch is correctly adjusted as described below. - 5.
-Latch Alignment.
-The hood upper latch position cannot be shifted appreciably, therefore any adjustment must be made at the lower latch.
-Make sure that the hood is properly adjusted as described above, then loosen the six lower latch and guide mounting bolts.
-Close the hood, thereby causing the lower parts to shift into alignment with the upper parts.
-Open the hood and tighten the bolts, being careful not to disturb the lower latch and guide.
+The hood lower latch bolt and guide cannot be shifted appreciably, therefore, any alignment must be made at the upper latch assembly.
+Make sure that the hood is properly aligned as described in step 5.
+Loosen the upper latch mounting bolts and tighten finger tight.
+Close the hood, thereby causing the upper latch to shift into alignment.
+Open the hood and tighten the bolts, being careful not to disturb the position of the upper latch.
+See figure 12-11.